 - Focus on the details.
 Look at the background of the interviewer.
-Focus on what is behind them and make a comment about something.
-That shows you are observant and you are looking at all of the details, not just what is in front of you.
+Focus on what is behind them and comment on something.
+That shows you are observant and looking at all the details, not just what is in front of you.

 - Avoid fast movement.
-While you can talk with your hands or adjust yourself in your chair, don't conduct fast movements as that may not translate great on the camera on the end of the interviewer.
+While you can talk with your hands or adjust yourself in your chair, don't conduct fast movements as that may not translate great on the camera at the end of the interview.

 - Make sure to shut off everything when the interview is done.
 Don't get up or say anything until you know everything is off.
-You don't want the interviewer picking up anything you say after the interview is complete.
+You don't want the interviewer to pick up anything you say after the interview is complete.

 There are two elements to nailing a job interview: form and substance.
-'Form' describes the outer layer of your character - your manners, your demeanor, your social skills.
-'Substance' describes the inner core of your character - your intellect, your empathy, your creativity.— Neil Blumenthal
+'Form' describes the outer layer of your character—your manners, your demeanor, your social skills.
+'Substance' describes the inner core of your character - your intellect, your empathy, your creativity.

 Useful Job Interview Articles